The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 If you’re dealing with large balances on several credit cards, you may benefit from consolidating your debt with a balance transfer credit card.
 Balance transfer cards typically offer a 0 percent APR on balance transfers for a set period, often between 12 and 21 months.
-Consolidating your balances with this type of card gives you a chance to pay down the principal balance faster while getting your avoiding interest.
+Consolidating your balances with this type of card gives you a chance to pay down the principal balance faster while avoiding interest.